HUMSI — Human Security Initiative

 A widowed undocumented Mexican mother describes losing her husband, Jesús Juárez Cruz, after he avoided seeking medical care due to fear of ICE deportation.
 The man died without receiving medical treatment.
 The widow, who requested anonymity due to concerns about Trump administration retaliation, shared her story through an Instagram post and news article.

-Student visa holder self-deports after ICE detention
+Student visa holder self-deports after ICE detention, leaves U.S. citizen wife behind

 Feb 26, 2026Bloomington-Normal, ILBangladesh